jeffxtang/website_chatbot/README.md

 VECTOR_DB_PATH = 'vectorstore/llama-recipes'
 ```

-Then, build the index by running `python index.py`, with the default device type as `cpu`, or if you have a GPU, `python index.py --device cpu`.
+Then, build the index by running `python index.py`, with the default device type as `cpu`, or if you have a GPU, `python index.py --device cuda`.

 ## Running the Application

 To start the chatbot:
 ```
-streamlit run main.py
+streamlit run agent_main.py
 ```